Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3` function)
+- Update the UI so that it can support the create command
 - Handle multiple chat rooms
 - Adapt the UI to handle the room name
 - Allow web clients to write and send messages